olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - What happens if the parent checks the `ctlist` via `wait` before the child has a chance to be added there, thus returning `ERR_CHILD`?
   - Answer: This cannot occur, since the child process is added to the `ctlist` of the parent before the `fork` call returns for either the parent or the child.
 - What if the parent waits before the child exits?
-  - Answer: The parent will call `sleeplock_acquire` and wait for the child to exit, then the parent's call to `wait` will return.
+  - Answer: The parent will find the `ctlist_entry` for the given child and wait for `while (ctle->status == STATUS_ALIVE) { condvar_wait(wait_var) }` to finish, after which time the child must have exited
 - What if the parent waits after the child exits?
-  - Answer: The parent will find the PID in its `ctlist`, call `sleeplock_acquire`, and immediately acquire the sleeplock, indicating that the child process has finished.
-It may then carry out the usual `wait` cleanup and exit status behavior.
+  - Answer: The parent will find the PID in its `ctlist`, run `while (ctle->status == STATUS_ALIVE) { condvar_wait(wait_var) }` which will immediately finish (since child has already set status to something else, and the parent can then extract the status and carry out the usual cleanup
 - What if the parent exits without waiting for the child?
-  - Answer: The parent changes the child's proc struct `parent_live` value to `0`, thus indicating that the child should not attempt to set an exit status for its parent when it eventually returns, and that the child is in charge of freeing its own sleeplock in addition to all the other data associated with the child.
-The parent frees all of its own data, and the residual data (essentially just the sleeplock) for all other terminated child processes, leaving only the child thread pointer and sleeplock pointers un-freed.
+  - Answer: The parent changes the child's proc struct `parent_live` value to `0`, thus indicating that the child should not attempt to set an exit status for its parent when it eventually returns.
+The parent frees all of its own data, and the residual data for all other child processes, leaving only the child thread pointers allocated.
 The child is orphaned, and when it exits, it does not report its exit status to any other process, and instead frees all its data and exits.
-- What if the parent calls exit, calls `sleeplock_try_acquire`, sees that the child is still running, then proceeds to free the `ctlist`, but before doing so, the child exits and tries to write things to the partially deceased parent or free the spinlock before the ?
-  - Answer: In order to check the status of or write data to parent or child processes, a thread must hold the global `exit_lock`.
-Thus, a child thread cannot exit and write data to its parent if its parent is in the process of exiting.

 ### Unanswered questions

 - How do I deschedule a thread which calls wait
   - I only see functions in `include/kernel/sched.h` and `kernel/sched.c` for `sched_start`, `sched_start_ap` (what does that do?), `sched_ready`, and `sched_sched`, none of which put the thread in a waiting state
   - It seems as though scheduling and setting thread states should not be handled outside of these purpose-built functions
-- How can a new child process acquire a sleeplock before returning from the `fork` call?
 - Can the parent change its children's proc values, such as `parent_live`, given that the memory is separate?
   - Does there need to be some independent mutually-accessible memory region shared by the parent and child where they can exchange information?
 (I think the `ctlist_entry` satisfies this)
 - Can a process free itself?